Safeheron/safeheron-crypto-suites-cpp/doc/Protocol-Buffers-Installation.md

 # Protocol Buffers Installation

-You should switch to version v3.7.1.
+You should switch to version v3.14.x or v3.20.x.

 ## Installation On Linux